 An itchy scalp occurs in many people.
 Persistent itching can be caused by a number of factors and can be a result of conditions such as dandruff and psoriasis as explained above.
 It can also arise from the use of (wrong) hair products.
 In some cases, the itching may be accompanied by flakes, scaly patches, bumps and hair loss.
 Hair loss can occur when aggressive scratching or deterioration of the scalp condition affects the structure or strength of the hair follicle.
 Once the underlying scalp condition has been treated, the hair usually grows back.

 What to do about dandruff?

 In combating itching and dandruff in the hair, it is important to remove the underlying cause and let the scalp repair itself.
 A mild and nourishing shampoo and conditioner can help with this.
-To combat dandruff and prevent itching, it is best to look for a high-quality anti-dandruff shampoo with ingredients such as Ketoconazole, Piroctone olamine or, for example, Broad spectrum CBD.
+To combat dandruff and prevent itching, it is best to look for a high-quality anti-dandruff shampoo with ingredients such as Ketoconazole or Piroctone olamine.
 These ingredients are known to reduce inflammation and be gentle on the itchy scalp.
-If, in addition to dandruff or itching, you also suffer from thinning hair or hair loss, you can also opt for a hair growth-stimulating shampoo with these ingredients such as the Neofollics shampoo or the Revita CBD shampoo.
+If, in addition to dandruff or itching, you also suffer from thinning hair or hair loss, you can also opt for a hair growth-stimulating shampoo with these ingredients such as the Neofollics shampoo.
 This way you tackle hair loss and itching and dandruff.
 Make sure that the products you use do not contain sulfates, parabens or other harmful substances.
 You can read why this is important here in our blog about sulfates.

 Do you still have questions about itching, dandruff or a sensitive scalp?
-View the products we recommend for these problems below or request personal advice for free via email.
+View the products we recommend for these problems below or request personal advice for free via email or on this page.
 We are happy to help you!